 [PR.5.x.6-1] 5G system shall be able to support for the third party to request provision of a network slice using specific radio resources for the network slice, at a specific geographic area and/or at a specific time period.

-[PR.5.x.6-2] 5G system shall be able to support to provide a network slice to a third party using a radio resource owned by the third party.
+[PR.5.x.6-2] 5G system shall be able to support to provide a network slice to a third party using a radio resource authorized to the third party.

 [PR.5.x.6-3] 5G system shall be able to support for third party to restrict a network slice to use a certain radio resource, e.g. unlicensed spectrum, licensed spectrum or both.